 And good news!

 If you’re renting out a room, it’s still possible and legal to take out an equity release plan on your property.
-This could decrease possible borrowing, giving you a lump-sum and ongoing extra cash every month.
+This could decrease possible borrowing, giving you a lump-sum and extra cash every month.

 Have you ever considered revising your budget to reach your financial target?
 Getting a higher income is one way, but reducing your expenses is another.